 Camping requires lots of gear, so an overly large or heavy tent heater can be inconvenient.
 Fortunately, quite a few smaller, lighter options are on the market that should fit your space capacity and needs.
 Typically, the size of the tent heater correlates to the amount of heat the unit produces.
 A bigger tent probably requires a larger, more powerful heater, while a small tent should heat up nicely with a more compact heater.

 As a general rule, electric heaters operate more quietly than gas heaters.
-Both propane- and butane-powered heaters are made up of various moving parts to produce heat, such as a vent and a burner, which can create a loud humming sound while in use.
-Light sleepers should choose a less-powerful electric heater, which is usually quieter.
+Both propane- and butane-powered heaters are made up of various moving parts, such as a vent and a burner, which can create a loud humming sound while in use.
+Light sleepers should choose a less-powerful electric heater, as this type of tent heater is usually quieter.

 Tips for Buying and Using a Tent Heater